Robust Optimal Designs when Missing Data Happen at Random: Introduction

-Experimenters do not realize the misspecification of the fitted model (\ref{MARE1}), so they may still estimate the regression parameters by the maximum likelihood estimate $\hat{\boldsymbol{\beta}}$.
+Experimenters often do not realize the misspecification of the fitted model (\ref{MARE1}).
+So they may still estimate the regression parameters by the maximum likelihood estimate $\hat{\boldsymbol{\beta}}$.
 This estimate, however, will lead to an incorrect prediction of the response values.
-It is our intention to propose optimal designs that minimize the ``worst'' (i.e., the largest over $\mathcal{F}$) \textbf{A}veraged \textbf{M}ean \textbf{S}quared \textbf{E}rrors (AMSE) of the predicted values over $\mathcal{S}$.
-Here
+It is our intention to propose optimal designs that minimize the ``worst'' (i.e., the largest over $\mathcal{F}$) \textbf{A}veraged \textbf{M}ean \textbf{S}quared \textbf{E}rrors (AMSE) of the predicted values over $\mathcal{S}$ where

-Furthermore, to account for the occurrence of missing data, we take the mean of AMSE for the missing indicator.
-Then as a measure of loss we use $MMPE(\psi,{\boldsymbol{\xi}})$:
+Furthermore, to account for the occurrence of missing data, we take the mean of AMSE with respect to the missing indicators (\ref{MARE11}).
+Thus the $MMPE(\psi,{\boldsymbol{\xi}})$ defined below will be used as a measure of loss:

-A problem that arises immediately is that (\ref{MARE8}) depends on the unknown values of the parameters $\boldsymbol{\beta}$ when the regression model is nonlinear.
+A problem that arises immediately is that when the regression model is nonlinear $MMPE(\psi,{\boldsymbol{\xi}})$ in (\ref{MARE8}) depends on the unknown values of the parameters $\boldsymbol{\beta}$.
 There are various methods for handling this problem.
 One is by constructing a \textquotedblleft locally optimal\textquotedblright\ design -- one that is optimal only at a particular value $\boldsymbol{\beta}_{0}$ of the parameter.
-This local parameter value might arise from the experimenter's prior knowledge, or perhaps as an estimate from an earlier experiment.
-To allow for uncertainty about the parameter values, one might first maximize the loss function over a neighborhood of a local parameter $\boldsymbol{\beta}_{0}$ and then minimize the maximized loss function over the class of designs.
-For details of this second approach, see Atkinson and Fedorov (1975a,b), Dette and Biedermann (2003), L\'{o}pez-Fidalgo, Tommasi, and Trandafir (2007).
-Another method that is arguably more practical than others (Hunter \& Reiner, 1965; Fedorov \& Pazman, 1968; Sinha \& Wiens, 2002, Hu \& Wiens, 2017, Hu, 2018) is sequential strategy.
+To allow for uncertainty about the parameter values, an approach is to first maximize the loss function over a neighborhood of a local parameter $\boldsymbol{\beta}_{0}$ and then minimize the maximized loss function over the class of designs.
+Sequential strategy is also applied to address the parameter dependence issue (see, for example, \cite{SW2002}, \cite{HW2017}, \cite{Hu2018}).
 In this approach, the estimates are evaluated using the available data, and subsequent observations are made at new design points minimizing the loss function, evaluated at the current estimates.

-In this paper, we will apply the Bayesian methods, which are discussed and widely used in literature (see Dette and Neugebauer 1997, Karami and Wiens 2014).
-The loss function is averaged with respect to an appropriate prior distribution on the parameters before being minimized.
+In this paper, we will apply Bayesian methods, which are discussed and widely used in literature such as \cite{DN1997}, \cite{KW2014}.
+By applying the Bayesian method, the loss function is averaged with respect to an appropriate prior distribution on the parameters before being minimized.